Recording Now Available!

 But what does being so distracted by and caught up in our never-ending to-do lists cost us?

 And what if you could actually achieve more – while also feeling centered, clear-minded and present to the people around you and the everyday sacred moments of your life?

-That’s what we’ll explore during Hardwired Habits: How to Use Jewish Wisdom Traditions to Outsmart Your Overworked Brain, a live, online event presented by the Institute for Jewish Spirituality on Wednesday, June 5th at 5 p.m.
-Pacific / 8 p.m.
-Eastern.
+That’s what we’ll explore during the Hardwired Habits: How to Use Jewish Wisdom Traditions to Outsmart Your Overworked Brain event presented by the Institute for Jewish Spirituality.

-Join the conversation as Institute for Jewish Spirituality (IJS) executive director, Rabbi Lisa Goldstein, and founding IJS board member and mindfulness teacher, Larry Schwartz, offer a fascinating, one-hour look into how your unconscious habits and constant busyness may be hardwiring you to be more distracted and spread too thin – and how you can use Jewish spiritual practices to find some ease amidst all that anxious overdoing . . . and wake up to the sacred moments and meaning of your life.
+Listen as Institute for Jewish Spirituality (IJS) executive director, Rabbi Lisa Goldstein, and founding IJS board member and mindfulness teacher, Larry Schwartz, offer a fascinating, one-hour look into how your unconscious habits and constant busyness may be hardwiring you to be more distracted and spread too thin – and how you can use Jewish spiritual practices to find some ease amidst all that anxious overdoing…and wake up to the sacred moments and meaning of your life.

-There’s absolutely no cost to register or participate.
+There’s absolutely no cost to register and access the recording.

-Then, on Wednesday, June 5th at 5 p.m.
-Pacific / 8 p.m.
-Eastern, Jewish mindfulness leaders Rabbi Lisa Goldstein and Larry Schwartz, will reveal:
+Then, Jewish mindfulness leaders Rabbi Lisa Goldstein and Larry Schwartz will reveal:

 - How the value our culture has historically placed on “achievement” has contributed to us having busy, overworked minds – and the extraordinary power and clarity available to you when you discover how to retrain your brain using practices that come from Jewish wisdom traditions, even for just 5 minutes a day.